African Black Soap Benefits, Uses, and How to Use

 Making Liquid Dilutions

-2. Store in an amber or dark bottle
+• Store in dark bottle for 4–6 weeks

 Comparisons: African Black Soap vs. Castile vs. Syndet Bars